bitcointranscripts/bitcointranscripts/bitcoin-explained/open-timestamps-leveraging-bitcoin-s-security-for-all-data.md

 Aaron van Wirdum: 00:27:24

-I think one of the nice things about Open Timestamps is that it actually resembles the idea that is mentioned in the Bitcoin white paper, [Scott Stornetta and Stuart Haber](https://www.forbes.com/sites/vipinbharathan/2020/06/01/the-blockchain-was-born-20-years-before-bitcoin/?sh=1a547035d71e), if I'm recalling these names correctly.
+I think one of the nice things about OpenTimestamps is that it actually resembles the idea that is mentioned in the Bitcoin white paper, [Scott Stornetta and Stuart Haber](https://www.forbes.com/sites/vipinbharathan/2020/06/01/the-blockchain-was-born-20-years-before-bitcoin/), if I'm recalling these names correctly.
 They had their own idea for timestamping back in the the late 80s or the early 90s.
 And back then, Stornetta's idea, his concern was that, as long as we have paper documents, then forging paper documents, is at least kind of difficult.
 It's at least sort of like it leaves traces or you can sort of tell that something has been doctored with or messed with, or it's at least sort of possible while if we're moving.